Renz7287/2025_CP-PARKTRACK/README.md

 ## 📖 Project Description

-**ParkTrack** is a **Computer Vision-Based Smart Parking Management System** designed to provide a **low-cost, scalable, and efficient alternative** to traditional parking systems.
-Instead of relying on expensive ground sensors or manual monitoring, ParkTrack leverages **real-time video processing** and **deep learning (YOLOv8)** to detect vehicles, determine parking slot availability, and recognize license plates.
+**ParkTrack** is a **Computer Vision-Based Smart Parking Management System** that aims to offer a **low-cost, scalable, and efficient alternative** to existing parking systems.
+Rather than using costly ground sensors or manual checking, ParkTrack uses **real-time video processing** and **deep learning (YOLOv8)** to identify vehicles, determine the availability of parking slots, and identify license plates.

 The system is built to address the challenges of **urban parking inefficiency**, such as congestion, wasted fuel, and prolonged vehicle search times.
 By using a simple **USB camera setup** combined with computer vision.

-A **Django-based web dashboard** serves as the central platform for both drivers and administrators:
+A **Django-based web dashboard** is the centralized interface for both drivers and administrators:

-- **Drivers** can view real-time parking slot availability and receive notifications for violations.
+- **Drivers** can access real-time parking slot availability and violation notifications.
-- **Administrators** can monitor all slots, review vehicle entry/exit logs, manage violations, and generate visitor passes.
+- **Administrators** are able to oversee all slots, check vehicle entry/exit history, handle violations, and issue visitor passes.

-In addition to **slot occupancy detection**, ParkTrack integrates **License Plate Recognition (LPR)** using YOLOv8 and Tesseract OCR.
-This allows the system to automatically log vehicle plates, track unregistered entries, and enhance parking enforcement measures.

 ### 🔑 Key Highlights

-- **Real-Time Detection**: Identifies vacant and occupied slots.
+- **Real-Time Detection**: Detects empty and occupied slots.
-- **License Plate Recognition**: Enhances security and vehicle tracking.
+- **License Plate Recognition**: Boosts security and vehicle monitoring.
-- **Violation Monitoring**: Detects improper parking and unregistered vehicles.
+- **Violation Monitoring**: Catches unauthorized parking and unregistered cars.
-- **Web Dashboard**: Provides drivers and admins with live updates and analytics.
+- **Web Dashboard**: Offers admins and drivers real-time updates and insights.
-- **Low-Cost Deployment**: Eliminates the need for per-slot sensors.
+- **Low-Cost Deployment**: Does away with the use of per-slot sensors.
-- **Scalable Design**: Easily expandable to multiple cameras and larger parking areas.
+- **Scalable Design**: Highly expansible to several cameras and extensive parking lots.

 ---

 ## 🚀 Features

-- Real-time parking slot detection with YOLOv8
+- Real-time parking slot detection using YOLOv8
-- License Plate Recognition (LPR) for vehicle logging and security
+- License Plate Recognition (LPR) for logging and security of vehicles
-- Django-powered web dashboard with TailwindCSS frontend
+- Web dashboard powered by Django with TailwindCSS frontend
-- Role-based access control (Drivers & Admins)
+- Role-based authorization (Drivers & Admins)
-- Violation alerts and notifications
+- Slot violation alerts and warnings
-- Daily analytics and usage reports
+- Daily usage reports and analytics
-- Camera-only setup (no per-slot sensors required)
+- Camera-only installation (no sensors per-slot required)